Eureka Rebellion: Peter Lalor enters parliament

+Location of Bakery Hill and the Eureka Stockade

+In 1931, R. S. Reed claimed that "an old tree stump on the south side of Victoria Street, near Humffray Street, is the historic tree at which the pioneer diggers gathered in the days before the Eureka Stockade to discuss their grievances against the officialdom of the time".
+Reed called for the formation of a committee of citizens to "beautify the spot, and to preserve the tree stump" upon which Lalor addressed the assembled rebels during the oath swearing ceremony.
+It was also reported the stump "has been securely fenced in, and the enclosed area is to be planted with floriferous trees.
+The spot is adjacent to Eureka, which is famed alike for the stockade fight and for the fact that the Welcome Nugget. (sold for £10,500) was discovered in 1858 within a stone's throw of it".

+A 2015 report commissioned by the City of Ballarat found that given documentary evidence and its elevation, the most likely location of the oath swearing ceremony is 29 St. Paul's Way, Bakery Hill.
+As of 2016, the area was a car park awaiting residential development.

+As the materials used by the rebels to fortify the Eureka lead were quickly removed and the landscape altered by mining, the exact location of the Eureka Stockade is unknown.
+Various studies have been undertaken that have arrived at different conclusions.
+In 1994, Jack Harvey conducted an exhaustive survey and concluded that the Eureka Stockade Memorial is situated within the confines of the historical Eureka Stockade.

 Political legacy

-The actual political significance of the Eureka Rebellion is not decisive.
-It continues to raise echoes to the present day, and from time to time one group or another calls for the official Australian national flag to be replaced by the Eureka Flag.
+The actual political significance of the Eureka Rebellion is contested.
 It has been variously interpreted as a revolt of free men against imperial tyranny, of independent free enterprise against burdensome taxation, of labour against a privileged ruling class, or as an expression of republicanism.
-Some historians believe that the prominence of the event in the public record has come about because Australian history does not include a major armed rebellion phase equivalent to the French Revolution, the English Civil War, or the American War of Independence, making the Eureka story inflated well beyond its real importance.
-Others, however, maintain that Eureka was a seminal event and that it marked a major change in the course of Australian history.
+Some historians believe that the prominence of the event in the public record has come about because Australian history does not include a major armed rebellion phase equivalent to the French Revolution, the English Civil War, or the Indian Rebellion, making the Eureka story inflated well beyond its real importance.
+Others maintain that Eureka was a seminal event and that it marked a major change in the course of Australian history.

+In modern times, there have been calls for the official Australian national flag to be replaced by the Eureka Flag.

-In his eyewitness account, Carboni stated that "amongst the foreigners ... there was no democratic feeling, but merely a spirit of resistance to the licence fee."
-He also disputes the accusations "that have branded the miners of Ballarat as disloyal to their QUEEN."
+In his eyewitness account, Carboni stated that "amongst the foreigners ... there was no democratic feeling, but merely a spirit of resistance to the licence fee".
+He also disputes the accusations "that have branded the miners of Ballarat as disloyal to their QUEEN".